klara-chmura/computec-docs/docs/wms/administrator-guide/installation/wms-server/ssl-connection.md

 3. Ensure that SSL or non-SSL settings are correctly configured on the server.
 Make the same SSL or non-SSL settings on the mobile device to ensure consistency across devices.

 ---
-Implementing SSL in CompuTec WMS ensures that your data transfers remain secure and encrypted, protecting sensitive information from unauthorized access.
-By following the outlined requirements and usage instructions, you can easily configure SSL on both the server and client devices, providing a robust security framework for your WMS operations.
-Consistency in configuration across all devices, including mobile clients, is key to maintaining a reliable and secure connection.